toxyl/ossh/README.md

 ### IP Whitelist
 Whitelisted IPs are allowed to communicate with the sync server.
 All other IPs will receive [bullshit data](#bullshit-config).

+## Metrics Server
+A Prometheus endpoint providing metrics for the oSSH instance.
+WIP.

 ## Dashboard
 oSSH comes with a dashboard that allows you to watch and filter the console output, check node & cluster stats, edit the config or view recorded payloads.